Folklore and the Nation: The Annual Conference of The Folklore Society

 13:30-15.00 Panels F1 and F2

-Panel F1: Morris and Country Dance
+Panel F1: Morris, Country Dance and Stories

 — Derek Schofield: Visions of English Identity: The Country Dance and Shakespeare-land